 - American Red Cross Northern California Coastal Region is composed of five chapters and serves 16 counties.

 - American Red Cross Los Angeles Region consists of five local chapters.

-- The California Governor's Office of Emergency Services (Cal OES) was tasked by the Governor to support and enhance preparedness, response, recovery, and mitigation.
+- The California Governor's Office of Emergency Services (Cal OES) was tasked by the governor to support and enhance preparedness, response, recovery and mitigation.
 Resources for planning and preparation, as well as Earthquake Recovery, are available on this site.

-- Contact the California Earthquake Authority for information about earthquake insurance and learn how to prepare your house.
+- Contact the California Earthquake Authority for information about earthquake insurance and how to prepare your house.
 Earthquake damage isn't covered by a conventional home policy.

-- The Great California ShakeOut is an annual event to share information and encourage people to practice how to be safer during big earthquakes.
+- The Great California ShakeOut is an annual event to share information and encourage people to practice how to be safer during earthquakes.
 Partners and sponsors of the event encourage you to review and update emergency preparedness plans and supplies, secure your space, prepare financially, improve safety, and reconnect and recover after an earthquake.